um2158/E-commerce-with-Hive-and-Spark/README.md

 ## Tech Stack:

+Language: Scala, SQL
-Pythom, Git, Command-Line, AWS EC2, Docker, Apache Sqoop, Apache Hive, Apache Spark, Scala, MySQL
+Services: Git, AWS EC2, Docker, Apache Sqoop, Apache Hive, Apache Spark,

-## Places for improvement:
+## Further tasks:

 - Use Terraform to automate infrastructure creation
 - Prepare an Interactive Dashboard
-- Use AirFlow to schedule and orchestrate
+- Use AirFlow or other orchestration services like Luigi, Dagster or Prefect to schedule and orchestrate